wp-plugins/social-media-widget/readme.txt

 == Frequently Asked Questions ==

-= How can I use my own custom icon pack =
+= How can I use my own custom icon pack? =
-Using your favorite sftp client, navigate to wp-content/plugins/social-media-widget/images/custom.
-Within this folder you'll see three more 16/32/64.

-Depending on your icon size, toss your icons into one of those folders using the same naming scheme as the other icon packs (see the other packs for that information).

-From within the widget control panel, select custom as the icon pack, and whatever widget size you put the custom icons in.

-If you have any other question, please contact me via my <a href="http://forums.idontlikethisgame.com/viewforum.php?f=3">SMW Support Forum</a>

-As a check, the plugin now ensures that the proper image file exists.
-If it doesn't nothing will be displayed.
-If you're not seeing your icon, make sure you have the image uploaded with the right file name (and in .png format), and make sure that the widget is calling to the correct icon size folder.
+1. Create a folder on the filesystem that is publicly accessible via the interwebs.
+I suggest putting it in your wp-content folder and name it 'icons'
+2. Upload your icons into that folder.
+It'll probably be a good idea if they are all the same size.
+3. Go to the Widget Control Panel (Admin -> Appearance -> Widgets)
+4. Select "Custom Icons" as the Icon Pack
+5. Enter the URL to the icon pack folder (http://www.yoursite.com/blog/wp-content/icons)
+6. Enter the FULL PATH to the icon pack folder (/var/www/html/yoursite/blog/wp-content/icons)
+7. Click Save
+8. Check out your site.

+Your custom icon pack should be there and should be safe from upgrades.

+NOTE: IN ORDER FOR IT TO BE SAFE FROM UPGRADES, DO NOT UPLOAD THE ICONS INTO THE SOCIAL-MEDIA-WIDGET FOLDER!
+During upgrades, this folder is completely deleted, thus, you lose all of the icons.

+You can also upload the icons individually through Wordpress.
+These will be uploaded to your /wp-content/uploads/year/month/ folder by default.
+Use this as a starting point for your custom icon pack URL and Path

+If you don't understand what it means to create a folder and upload to that folder on the filesystem, or if you don't know what a path to a folder is, I would suggest sticking with one of the four default icon packs.

 = Can you add [insert social media service] support = Yes I can.
 Please go to my <a href="http://forums.idontlikethisgame.com/viewforum.php?f=3">SMW Forums</a> and request it there!

 = Why aren't the animations working in Internet Explorer 6+ = The only animation supported by Internet Explorer is Scale, and that only works reliably with Internet Explorer 8.
 Scale is also included in Combo.
 No other animations will work.
 This is because I do not want to use Javascript to animate my icons.
 All of these animations are using CSS3 styles.
-The animations work the best with Webkit based browsers such as Chrome and Safari, though Firefox is fully supported without transition animations.
+The animations work the best with Webkit based browsers such as Chrome and Safari or Firefox 4.
+Firefox 3.x is fully supported, without CSS3 transition animations.

 = Why aren't my icons aligning? =
 Check your style.css file.
 I'm sure you have something in there that is forcing alignment of your widgets.
 You'll have to modify that.
 If you don't know how to do CSS...
 Learn.